Guide to Women in Leadership

 2013- Minister of Family, Integration and the Grand Region Corinne Cahen

-Member of the Bureau of the House of Representives in 2013.
+Elected MP for the Democratic Party in 2013 and Member of the Bureau of the House of Representives. (b.
+1973-).

 2013- Scretary of State of Economy, the Middle Clases,